xyOz-dev/Roo-Code-Docs/docs/features/custom-modes.md

 *   **A unique name and slug:** For easy identification
 *   **A role definition:** Placed at the beginning of the system prompt, this defines Roo's core expertise and personality for the mode.
 This placement is crucial as it shapes Roo's fundamental understanding and approach to tasks
-*   **Custom instructions:** Added at the end of the system prompt, these provide specific guidelines that modify or refine Roo's behavior.
-Unlike `.roorules` files (which only add rules at the end), this structured placement of role and instructions allows for more nuanced control over Roo's responses
+*   **Custom instructions:** Added near the end of the system prompt, these provide specific guidelines that modify or refine Roo's behavior for the mode.
+You can define these using the `customInstructions` JSON property, and/or by adding instruction files to a dedicated directory (see below).
+The preferred method for file-based instructions is now using a **`.roo/rules-{mode-slug}/` directory**, which allows for better organization and takes precedence over the older `.roorules-{mode-slug}` file method.
+This structured placement allows for more nuanced control over Roo's responses.
 *   **Allowed tools:** Which Roo Code tools the mode can use (e.g., read files, write files, execute commands)
 *   **File restrictions:** (Optional) Limit file access to specific file types or patterns (e.g., only allow editing `.md` files)